-The following characteristics are usually found in industries where operating cost is used -

-- i) Services rendered to customers are of unique type. - ii) A large proportion of the total capital is invested in fixed assets & comparatively less working capital is required. - iii) The distinction between fixed cost and variable cost is of particular importance because the economics & scale of operations considerably affect the cost per unit of service rendered.
+The following characteristics are usually found in industries where operating cost is used - iii) The distinction between fixed cost and variable cost is of particular importance because the economics & scale of operations considerably affect the cost per unit of service rendered.
 For example, fixed cost per passenger will be lower if buses in Transport Company run capacity packs.